thoth-station/analyzer/README.rst

 Installation
 ============

-This package is realased on PyPI as `thoth-storages
+This package is realased on PyPI as `thoth-analyzer
 <https://pypi.org/project/thoth-analyzer>`_.
 Thus you can install this
 package using pip or pipenv: